Skip to main content

 Boolean Bernoulli as constant function

-So, we can also think of Boolean values as functions of type () -> bool.
-Then, when we apply the Bernoulli model bernoulli<() -> bool>, we get the same result as before.
+We can think of Boolean values as functions () -> bool.
+Applying the Bernoulli model bernoulli<() -> bool> gives the same result as before.

-Table 3: Confusion matrix for Bernoulli model applied to Boolean values
+Table 3: Confusion matrix for Bernoulli model on Boolean values

 latent/observedtruefalse